arielsand/eloquent-api-filter/README.md

 # eloquent-api-filter
-Awesome and simple way to filter Eloquent queries right from the API call url
+Awesome and simple way to filter Monolog/Eloquent queries right from the API call url

 # Installation